pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

 I always remember my coworkers' birthdays and get them a card or small gift.
 I like to get on people's good side.

+I've been trying to get on the good side of my mother-in-law.

 </p>
 </details>

 ## get/have one's foot in the door

 To "get or have one's foot in the door" means to take a low-level position with a company with the goal of eventually getting a better position with the same company.
 <details><summary><b>Examples</b></summary>
 <p>